EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 Certified Chief Information Security Officer (CCISO)

-The Certified CISO (CCISO) program is a pioneering training and certification initiative focused on producing top-tier information security executives.
-Unlike other certifications, the CCISO emphasizes not just technical knowledge but also the practical application of information security management principles from an executive perspective.
-Developed by current CISOs for both existing and aspiring CISOs, this program ensures that participants gain the necessary skills to lead effective information security initiatives.
+The Certified CISO (CCISO) program is the first of its kind training and certification program aimed at producing top-level information security executives.
+The CCISO does not focus solely on technical knowledge but on the application of information security management principles from an executive management point of view.
+The program was developed by sitting CISOs for current and aspiring CISOs.

 Certified Ethical Hacker CEH v.13 AI

-This course is accredited by EC-Council and is delivered by an accredited trainer using official materials and a certified training environment.
+This course is accredited by EC-Council and delivered by an authorized trainer using certified materials within an accredited training environment.

-The program is the officially accredited Certified Ethical Hacker training course, preparing you for the Certified Ethical Hacker 312-50 Exam.
+This is the official Certified Ethical Hacker training course designed to prepare participants for the Certified Ethical Hacker 312-50 Exam.

 CEH - Certified Ethical Hacker v12

-35 HoursThe CEH program covers a variety of topics that center around the Tactics and Procedures required to be a tactical cybersecurity professional.
-Focusing on the entire kill-chain process, CEH covers a variety of topics from foot printing and reconnaissance, to scanning, gaining access, maintaining access, and covering your tracks.
-This 5-phase ethical hacking process applies to a variety of scenarios including traditional on-premises networks, cloud, hybrid, IoT systems, and stretches across a variety of topologies and application environments.
-Students will learn a variety of tools and techniques across this evaluation process as well as how hackers will utilize the same TTPs to hack into organizations.
+35 HoursThe CEH program explores a broad spectrum of subjects centered on the Tactics, Techniques, and Procedures (TTPs) essential for a tactical cybersecurity professional.
+By focusing on the entire kill-chain process, CEH addresses various stages, including foot printing and reconnaissance, scanning, gaining access, maintaining access, and erading detection.
+This five-phase ethical hacking methodology is applicable to diverse scenarios, encompassing traditional on-premises networks, cloud environments, hybrid setups, and IoT systems across different topologies and application landscapes.
+Students will master an array of tools and techniques throughout this evaluation process, while also understanding how malicious actors leverage these same TTPs to breach organizational defenses.

 Android Security